michioxd/bbcord/README.md

 This project still in early stages of development, and many features are not yet implemented.
 The app is currently in a very rough state, and may be unstable.
 Use at your own risk.

+> [!WARNING]
+> Using third party clients is against Discord's TOS!
+Although the risk to get banned is low, the risk is there!
+The author of this software is not responsible for the status of your Discord account.
+[See this tweet](https://x.com/discord/status/1229357198918197248).

 ## Installation

 - Because this app is unsigned, you will need to [root your BB10 device (thanks Oleksandr)](https://bb10.root.sx) first.